mattbellis/PHYS-3330/lab10.md

 without difficulty to reproduce what you did.
 If you are having trouble deciding on a project, there are some suggestions in the appendix.

-# Summary and Conclusions

-Write a two-paragraph summary in your lab notebook of what you learned and any important takeaways.

 # Appendix: A Few Project Ideas

 - Adjust your current 10-LED setup so that it counts up in binary.